 \section{Abstract}

-Stembridge characterizes regular crystals associated with a simply-laced generalized Cartan matrix (GCM) in terms of local graph-theoretic quantities.
-We give a similar axiomatization for $B_2$ regular crystals and thus for regular crystals of finite GCM except $G_2$ and affine GCM except $A^{(1)}_{1},G^{(1)}_{2},A^{(2)}_{2},D^{(3)}_4$.
-As we will review in \S\ref{prevstu}, finding a set of local axioms that characterizes $B_2$ regular crystals has been an open problem.
+Stembridge characterized regular crystals associated with a simply-laced generalized Cartan matrix (GCM) in terms of local graph-theoretic quantities.
+We give a similar axiomatization for $B_2$ regular crystals and thus for regular crystals associated with a finite GCM except $G_2$ and an affine GCM except $A^{(1)}_{1},G^{(1)}_{2},A^{(2)}_{2},D^{(3)}_4$.